Varun Dhawan: Other work and media image

 Rahul Gangwani of Filmfare termed Dhawan a "complete package" and added, "Good looks, a flair for dance, acting chops...and above all a sense of adventure to tread the untried."
 Zinia Bandyopadhyay of India Today noted, "Dhawan had often been touted as the hit machine of Bollywood.
 The actor has proved that he is not just a star but also an actor with his versatility and choice of films."
 Rediff.com has placed Dhawan in its "Top Actors" list of 2015, 2017 and 2018.

 Dhawan has appeared in Forbes Indias Celebrity 100 list since 2014, peaking at the 15th position in 2018, when the magazine estimated his annual income to be ₹495.8 million and listed him as one of the highest-paid celebrities in the country.
 In the same year, the Indian edition of GQ featured him among the nation's 50 most influential young people and labelled him as the "most bankable star of his generation".
 Dhawan is a celebrity endorser for several brands and products such as Fossil Watches, Navratna Cool, Philips, Frooti, Panasonic and Maruti Suzuki (particularly, Arena) among others.

+Alongside his acting career, Dhawan performs on stage and has co-hosted two award ceremonies.
+In 2013, he performed at the Filmfare, Screen, and Stardust award ceremonies, and at an event in Hong Kong.
+He hosted the 2013 Stardust Awards ceremony with Sidharth Malhotra and Ayushmann Khurrana, and a segment of the 59th Filmfare Awards.
+He was also part of the 20th Screen Awards, co-hosting the show alongside Shahrukh Khan and Richa Chadda.
+In 2013, he performed at a special event alongside Malhotra, Bhatt, Kapur, Kapoor, and Badlapur co-star Huma Qureshi to raise funds for the flood-affected victims of Uttarakhand.
+In September 2014, Dhawan became the brand ambassador of newly formed Indian Super League club FC Goa.
+He also donated ₹30 Lakhs in PM-CARES Fund of Government of India during the COVID-19 pandemic in India.
+He worked with Vishwa Shah and Aakash Gupta for a live show named Dugout Dishoom in 2026.